benjdod/comp520-compilerproject/guide.md

 ## Tests

-Tests are included for the extensions.
+Test sets are included for each of the extension groups.
 They are divided into four groups:
  - loop control
  - operators
  - overloading